Environmental Awards

 Every year, these awards recognize the contributions of people, community groups, businesses and organizations to environmental sustainability in Burnaby.

-Nominate a person or organization that is making exceptional contributions to Burnaby’s environment in one of the 6 categories listed below.
-The environment committee reviews the nominations and recommends recipients to the council for approval.
+Community members were encouraged to nominate a person or organization making exceptional contributions to Burnaby’s environment in one of the 6 categories listed below.
+Nominations were open between February 24 to March 30, 2026.
+The environment committee reviews the nominations and recommends recipients to the Council for approval.

 Award categories and criteria